Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Simulation method

 \section{Simulation method}

-We perform spherically symmetric simulations using a non-equilibrium ionization (NEI) network plus radiative transfer (RT) module, described and tested in Sarkar, Sternberg \& Gnat, 2020 (submitted; hereafter, paper-I), based on our updated version of the magnetohydrodynamics (MHD) code \pluto \citep{Mignone2007}.
+We perform spherically symmetric simulations using a non-equilibrium ionisation (NEI) network plus radiative transfer (RT) module, described and tested in \cite{Sarkar2020a} (hereafter, paper-I), based on our updated version of the magnetohydrodynamics (MHD) code \pluto \citep{Mignone2007}.
 We provide a brief description of our code and the initial setup in the following sections.
 We refer the reader to \cite{Mignone2007, Tesileanu2008} and paper-I for further technical details.